 Saying # 1 goes like this: “Whoever finds the interpretation of these sayings will not taste death.”
 I don’t know about you but any teaching that speaks to avoiding death captures my attention.

-Saying #22 stresses the need to eliminate duality of thought; that is, to look through nature’s wide diversity as perceived by the senses and find sameness; i.e., look through, not at.
+Saying #22 stresses the need to eliminate duality of thought; that is, to look through nature’s wide diversity of forms as perceived by the senses and find sameness; i.e., look through, not at.
 Thus, fat/skinny, short/tall, Negro/Caucasian, smart/ignorant and all other human experiences which manifest with polarity are reduced to sameness, the common ground being the primordial-ness from which everything comes.
 Here, Jesus specifically emphasizes the elimination of the male-female binary which is hard and fast ground of Abrahamic orthodoxy.
 He calls for a genderless society… “…make the male and the female into a single one so that the male will not be male nor the female be female.”
 The teaching takes us back to the pre-Fall conditions of Genesis where, in 2:25, we are told that Adam and Eve were genderless.
 They were naked, “but they felt no shame.”
 In this saying Jesus goes on to tell us that if you eliminate dualistic thinking you will walk to the beat of a different drum.
-In His pithy style He tells us the eyes will replace the eyes, a hand will replace a hand, a foot will replace a foot and an image will replace an image.
-In short, the non-dualistic person will perceive the world from an entirely different perspective, a divine one, than does the common person.
-Then you will find that abstract place called Heaven which is but really a state of mind.
+In His pithy style He tells us to adapt an entirely new way of thinking, where the eyes replace the eyes, a hand replaces a hand, a foot replaces a foot and an image replaces an image.
+In short, the non-dualistic person must learn to perceive the world from an entirely different perspective and recognize that all sense perception is false.
+Then he will find that abstract place called Heaven which is but really a state of mind.

 What is it like to abide in non-dual thought.
 Picture in your mind the relative size of three categories of your favorite soft drink: small, medium and large.
 Now derive a description of medium when small and large do not exist.
 Or, try this.
 Develop a definition for the number 50 when the numbers 49 and 51 don’t exist.
 Can you sense that certain mental blank spot?
 It is like having dèja-vu and amnesia at the same time.
 That is the state of mind Jesus is speaking of where “Heaven” and “God” are found.